PinMy

 Once shared, anyone with access can drop pins on the exact spot of the plan, blueprint, or site photo and start a discussion thread anchored to that point.
 Share by email, give folder access, or send a team link — and with guest mode, your contractor or client can open the file in any browser without installing the app or creating an account.
 No more "check the floor plan I sent in the WhatsApp group last Tuesday" or "the crack is somewhere on the north wall."
 Point at it.
 Talk about it.
 Your whole team sees the same context you do.

-Files our users upload daily: site progress photos, architectural floor plans (PDF), inspection reports, walkthrough videos (Premium), as-built drawings, snag report photos, and scanned blueprints.
+Files our users upload daily: site progress photos, architectural floor plans (PDF), inspection reports, IFC 3D models, walkthrough videos (Premium), as-built drawings, snag report photos, and scanned blueprints.
 Every pin becomes part of a traceable, time-stamped record of the project — ready for handover, claims, or the next site walk.

 Highlight the exact area